Physician Burnout: The Four Horsemen of the Burnout Apocalypse

 – and that is the problem.
 Not everything in a doctor’s world is a nail … especially after you graduate to private practice and the rest of your life.
 Physician burnout results when these four become “overused strengths”.

-Being a workaholic superhero emotion-free lone ranger is an absolute requirement to make it through a 72 hour shift in your residency and it is NOT a great way to
+Being a workaholic superhero perfectionist lone ranger is an absolute requirement to make it through a 72 hour shift in your residency and it is NOT a great way to

 - Be in a loving relationship